 In the past, people didn’t want to waste a grain of rice and as the pots or heat sources were not standardised, in order to protect the rice from sticking to the pan, they would first put in a piece of bread or thinly sliced potato before pouring the rice in to steam.
 This protective layer is called tah-dig; literally, it means the bottom of the pan, and is a tasty treat.

 Rice prepared as above can be served plain and is known as chelow.
-This is always accompanied with a stew/curry style dish known as khoresht or you can add layers of spices, herbs, vegetables or meat to make coloured polow.
+This is always accompanied with a tagine/curry style dish known as khoresht or you can add layers of spices, herbs, vegetables or meat to make coloured polow.
 These mixed rice and khoresht are usually based on seasonal ingredients.
 In the summer, this might be fresh tomatoes, courgettes, aubergine and herbs; in the winter months, spices, pulses and dried fruit or herbs are used.